 Even if you have no prior connection with Italian, it's an easy language to learn, at least compared to English, because it has far fewer rules of grammar and spelling.
 Once you learn the basics, you'll be able to build on it.
 And when in doubt, you can always use your hands!

 Here are two online resources we've found to help you learn Italian.
-You can learn more about their programs by clicking on the affiliate graphics below.
+You can learn more about their programs by clicking on the affiliate graphics on this page:

 The first offers free Italian lessons via podcasts: